inspec/inspec-aws/docs/resources/aws_waf_web_acls.md

 No required parameters.

-For additional information, see the [AWS documentation on AWS WAF WebACL](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-webacl.html).
+For additional information, see the [AWS documentation on the `AWS::WAFv2::WebACL` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-webacl.html).

 ## Properties